 I'm looking at the playlist through the same lens as the visual curation– if it feels creatively authentic, and/or interesting, it has a place in the playlist regardless of genre.
 I undoubtedly have genres I know better or just favor over others, but I try to keep those biases in check and make it a priority to embrace things I don't typically listen to, but do enjoy.
 I've never thought of this playlist as something for continuous listening since the range spans most genres and moods, and I realize that lack of continuity might be off-putting.
 Maybe the playlist isn't for you, and that's all good.

-( ! ) let me preface this: everything from here on after falls under a dubious "phase 2," that as we all know, could be synonymous with "that which isn't happening."
+( ! ) let me preface this: everything from here falls under a "phase 2," that could be synonymous with "that which isn't happening."
 I want to at least put it out there, and see what if any response there is to it.. and possibly pursue when I have more bandwidth.
 This also might be over-complicating things, and is better off as it's own thing outside the curation efforts.

 We enable communication between disciplines with the intent to minimize the barriers dividing creative niches.
 Many creative fields are siloed where casual communication across specializations isn’t encouraged, enabled, or ever really needed.
 This would be far from the first effort to try this, but I believe the cross-pollination of ideas is a core value to more enlightened creativity.
 Knowledge-sharing is a self-less act: a value that any successful collective is predicated upon.